emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![vpc](./_assets/timescale_cloud_1.png)

 When the VPC is created, you are ready to create the VPC peering connection.
 Click on the VPC to go to the vpc peering page.
-Enter the EMQ X Cloud deployment's vpc information to start the vpc peering process.
+Enter the EMQX Cloud deployment's vpc information to start the vpc peering process.
-You could find the deployment's vpc information in the EMQ X Cloud console, VPC peering section.
+You could find the deployment's vpc information in the EMQX Cloud console, VPC peering section.

    ![create-vpc1](./_assets/create_aws_vpc_peering.png)